 Academic software development needs to balance academic aspects such as confidentiality and intellectual property with ready-to-use production code.
-In the Ginkgo software project we address this challange by employing sustainable software design with a healthy software development cycle.
+In the Ginkgo software project we address this challenge by employing sustainable software design with a healthy software development cycle.

 A Software Journey